tapzx2/digital-garden/content/04 Dance/Dance Accomplishments, Teaching, and Performances Log.md

 Shag Strictly with Cherry
 ![[shag-spotlight-balhop2024.mp4]]

-Mix and Match Lindy Prelims with Jihee
+Mix and Match Lindy Prelims with Jihee!

 ![[VID_40740419_090927_634.mp4]]
 #### Seoul Performance
 Swing performance at Pie Milonga in loc_Seoul